Dance mat reviews

 Quick view: These are the cheapest mats available.
 They are completely flat with a plastic surface as pictured below:

 Offers for this category: Among the various embodiments of the soft dance mats you will mainly find the Topway I chose for the picture, with "Stay Cool" written in the center.
 It may exist slightly better models but nothing significantly better.
-You can have two mats for only 20€ there (this may be a temporary offer though).
-This is a good bargain to test the game without putting much money on it, for a start.
+I do not know any official retailer still offering these basic mats.
+You will find them other various brandings, usually overpriced, at ebay, Amazon and the likes.

 Foam inserted mats